Occupational health assessments Occupational health

 • any concerns they have about returning to work

-Sometimes the occupational health adviser might need to get more information from the employee's doctor.
-In this case, the employee should be told the reason and asked to sign a consent form.
+Sometimes the occupational health adviser might need to get more information from the worker's doctor.
+In this case, the worker should be told the reason and asked to sign a consent form.

-The employee has the right to see the doctor's report before it is sent to the occupational health adviser.
+The worker has the right to see the doctor's report before it is sent to the occupational health adviser.

-Whether the employee gets paid for attending occupational health appointments should be written in the organisation's policy, so it's a good idea to check.
+Whether someone gets paid for attending occupational health appointments should be written in the organisation's policy, so it's a good idea to check.
+If a disabled worker is put at a disadvantage because their employer does not pay for their time, this could be disability discrimination.

 Example of using occupational health at work

-An employee has had a back injury.
+Kai has a back injury.
 Their employer asks an occupational health adviser to carry out an assessment.

-The assessment says that the employee needs their work chair adjusted.
-The employer arranges the adjustment.
-This helps the employee work comfortably and without making their injury worse.
+The assessment says that the worker needs their work chair adjusted.
+The employer considers this reasonable and arranges the adjustment.
+This helps Kai work comfortably and avoids making their injury worse.

 How an occupational health assessment is used

-An occupational health assessment is a useful addition to a doctor's medical report because it's more focused on:
+An occupational health assessment is a useful addition to a fit note or a doctor's medical report.
+This is because an occupational health assessment is more focused on:

-• how the job might affect the employee's health
+• how the job might affect someone's health

-The employer should consider the recommendations of both the occupational health and doctor's reports.
+The employer should consider the recommendations of both the occupational health assessment and doctor's report to help them decide what to do.

-If there is any conflicting advice, they should talk with their employee and come to an agreement on the best course of action.
+If there is any conflicting advice, they should talk with their worker and come to an agreement on the best course of action.

 • a referral for an appropriate course of therapy, for example physiotherapy or counselling